 This component is deselected by default.
 You must select the component to install it.

-- When you run the VMware Horizon Client installation wizard on the client system, be sure to include the USB Redirection component.
+- When you run the VMware Horizon Client installation wizard on the client system, include the USB Redirection component.

 This component is included by default.

-- Verify that access to USB devices from a remote desktop or application is enabled in View Administrator.
+- Verify that access to USB devices from a remote desktop or application is enabled in Horizon Administrator.

-In View Administrator, go to USB access is set to Allow.and verify that
+In Horizon Administrator, go to USB access is set to Allow.and verify that

 - (Optional) Configure Horizon Agent group policies to specify which types of devices are allowed to be redirected.